 - Involve all personnel of the institution: faculty and administrative staff.

 - Start operating your institution as if it was accredited at least 12 months prior to applying.
 This is a very important and critical element usually overseen.
-Have in mind the institution will be required to demonstrate is in compliance with all accreditation standards.
+Keep in mind the institution will be required to demonstrate its compliance with all accreditation standards.
 The only way to do so is to be operating as per the accrediting agency standards for a long enough period to collect all necessary evidence.
 Institutions demonstrate compliance by preparing exhibits for an onsite visit that should include minutes of conducted meetings, surveys, reports, curriculum, and assessments conducted during the year prior to the accreditation visit.

 - Submit the initial application and follow your chosen accrediting agency's guide.